Interoperable-data/ERA_vocabulary/queries/README.md

 # ERA ontology queries

-This folder contains a catalogue of SPARQL queries (together with their correspondance in natural language) that can be useful for different purposes.
+This webpage contains a catalogue of SPARQL queries (together with their correspondance in natural language) that can be useful for different purposes.

-Queries will be provided as independent files inside this folder, to facilitate their maintenance and the generation of references to them from other parts of the ERA ecosystem (e.g., ontology documentation, demo sites, etc.), especially in case of ontology changes.
+Queries will be provided as independent files inside this webpage, to facilitate their maintenance and the generation of references to them from other parts of the ERA ecosystem (e.g., ontology documentation, demo sites, etc.), especially in case of ontology changes.

 And some of these queries will be also grouped together in SPARQL notebooks, for convenience, providing a unified view over a specific need (e.g., parameter completeness reports per member state).